-5.2.1 Measuring systemic change - the case of GEMS1 in Nigeria, by Nabanita Sen and Wafa Hafiz
+5.2.1 Measuring systemic change - the case of GEMS1 in Nigeria, by Nabanita Sen and Wafa Hafiz market system performance that can bring about a better functioning market system.

-Development programs aim to create changes that will continue to deliver benefits to their target populations beyond the project period.
-To do so, programs are designed to make changes not only sustainable but also systemic.
-Change is systemic when it addresses the underlying causes of market system performance that can bring about a better functioning market system.
 Assessing progress in making changes systemic and measuring the results of those systemic changes can be challenging.
 This case describes how the GEMS1 Programme assessed systemic changes and the results of those changes for an innovative business model in livestock feed finishing.